Machine Strategy Guide

 What makes Stack Up Pays different from other MHB games?

 Stack Up Pays uses Incredible Technologies' specific progressive architecture.
-The exact meter rates, reset values, and ceiling configurations differ from IGT, Aristocrat, or L&W MHB games.
+The exact counter rates, reset values, and ceiling configurations differ from IGT, Aristocrat, or L&W MHB games.
 The evaluation method is identical, but the specific numbers require IT-specific data, which the full guide provides.

 Where can I find Stack Up Pays?